wodowiesel/PiFunk/README.md

 - Check laws of your country first!
 Some Frequencies are prohibited or need a Ham-License!

 - Pi operates with square-waves (²/^2)!!
-Use Low-/High-Band-Pass-Filters with dry (not electroytic) capacitors (C=10-100 pF) with solenoid chokes (B=10-50 uH) or resistors (R=10 kOhm)/diodes to prevent transmission (TX) simultaneously on permitted frequencies!
+Use Low-/High-Band-Pass-Filters with dry (not electrolytic) capacitors (C=10-100 pF) with solenoid toroid chokes (B=10-50 uH) or resistors (R=10 kOhm)/diodes to prevent transmission (TX) simultaneously on permitted frequencies!

 * Help / Testers and Feedback always appreciated!

-* Thank you and have fun!
+* Thank you and have fun 73!
 ___

 ### Links: